Joe Ledger series

 Joe Ledger is the name of an ongoing series of bio-terrorism thriller books written by Jonathan Maberry, beginning with the 2009 Patient Zero.
 The series also includes several short stories, audio originals and novellas.

 The first three books in the series were optioned for a potential television series on ABC and a pilot was written by Javier Grillo-Marxuach.
 It was not picked up for a full series.
-In August of 2024, it was announced that a television series adaptation of the novels was to be developed and produced by Chad Stahelski and his production studio.
+In August 2024, it was announced that a television series adaptation of the novels was to be developed and produced by Chad Stahelski and his production studio.

 Synopsis

 The series follows the titular Captain Joe Ledger, a former Army Ranger and Baltimore police detective.
 Joe is hired by a clandestine, investigative agency known as the Department of Military Sciences (DMS).
 The DMS is a shadow agency formed for the purpose of pursuing technologically advanced threats to the US and the world at large by terrorists.
 Threats encountered throughout the series range from designer pathogens that create zombies to transgenics used for ethnic cleansing.